Glued To My Crafts

 • Have children place the tissue paper on top of the glue, until the paper plate is completely covered.

-• To finish off the Paper Plate Duck kid craft – simply glue/staple the cardstock pieces in their designated spots.
+• To finish off the Paper Plate Duck kid craft – simply glue/staple the cardstock pieces in their designated spots to complete his face.

 • Once done, set it aside to allow it to dry completely.